DammneD/infogost/README.md

 # Info gost

-This is a lending page for Royal stables - luxury car wash located in Minsk
+This is a Multi-page site for Info Gost - information portal about certification.

 [Demo link <--](https://infogost.dammned.ru)